 - 1. Create a cluster properties file for each member of each cluster that defines a unique set of properties and the role of the node within the cluster. - 2.
 Create a cluster members file for each member of each cluster that lists the members of the cluster. - 3.
-Customize the unit file for each cluster to specify the names of the cluster properties and the cluster members files - 4.
+Customize the service script (on a RHEL or CentOS 6.x system) or the unit file (on a RHEL/CentOS 7.x or RHEL/CentOS 8.x system) for each cluster to specify the names of the cluster properties and the cluster members files. - 4.
 Start the services for each cluster.